Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Conflict and forest loss in Colombia

 To emphasize the relevance of the assumed causal structure, we compare our method with two alternative approaches based on different assumptions about the ground truth: Model~1 assumes no confounders of $(\B{X}, \B{Y})$ and Model~2 assumes that the only confounder is the observed process $\B{W}$ (mean distance to a road).
-Even though none of the models may be a precise description of the data generating mechanism, we regard both Models~1~and~2 as less realistic than the LSCM.
+In reality, we expect the existence of several confounders in addition to $\B{W}$, e.g., population density or market infrastructure.
+Even though none of the models may be a precise description of the data generating mechanism, we therefore regard both Models~1~and~2 as less realistic than the LSCM.
 In both models we can, similarly to Definition~\ref{defi:fave}, define the average causal effect of $\B{X}$ on $\B{Y}$.
 Under Model~1, $f_{\text{AVE}(X \to Y)}$ coincides with the conditional expectation of $Y_s^t$ given $X_s^t$, which can be estimated simply using sample averages (as is done in Figure~\ref{fig:col_fl} left).
 Under Model~2, $f_{\text{AVE}(X \to Y)}$ can, analogously to Proposition~\ref{prop:cov_adj}, be computed by adjusting for the confounder $\B{W}$.
 For each $x \in \{0,1\}$, we obtain an estimate $\hat f^{nm}_{\text{AVE}(X \to Y)}(x)$ by calculating sample averages of $\B{Y}$ across different subsets $\{(s,t) \in \R^2 \times \N \st X_s^t = x, \, W_s^t \in \mathcal{W}_j \}, j \in \mathcal{J}$ (we here construct these by considering 100 equidistant quantiles of $\B{W}$), and subsequently averaging over the resulting values.
-In both models, we further test the hypothesis of no causal effect of $\B{X}$ on $\B{Y}$ using approaches similar to the ones presented in Section~\ref{sec:testing}.
-Under the LSCM assumption, we have constructed a permutation scheme that permutes the values of $\B{Y}$ along the time axis, to preserve the dependence between $\B{Y}$ and the assumed time-invariant confounders $\B{H}$, see Proposition~\ref{prop:exchange}.
+In both models, we furthermore test the hypothesis of no causal effect of $\B{X}$ on $\B{Y}$ using approaches similar to the ones presented in Section~\ref{sec:testing}.
+Under the LSCM assumption, we have constructed a permutation scheme that permutes the values of $\B{Y}$ along the time axis, to preserve the dependence between $\B{Y}$ and $\B{H}$, see Proposition~\ref{prop:exchange}.
 Similarly, we construct a permutation scheme for Model~2 by permuting observations of $\B{Y}$ corresponding to similar values of the confounder $\B{W}$ (i.e., values within the same quantile range).
 Under the null hypothesis corresponding to Model~1, $\B{X}$ and $\B{Y}$ are (unconditionally) independent, and we therefore permute the values of $\B{Y}$ completely at random.
-Strictly speaking, the permutation schemes for Models~1~and~2 require additional exchangeability assumptions on $\B{Y}$ in order to yield valid resampling tests.
+Strictly speaking, the permutation schemes for Models~1~and~2 require additional exchangeability assumptions on $\B{Y}$ in order to yield valid tests.
 In Appendix~\ref{app:permutation}, we repeat the analysis for Model~1 using a spatial block-permutation to account for the spatial dependence in $\B{Y}$, and obtain similar results.